 Craig Van Dyck is Executive Director of the CLOCKSS Archive.
 Before CLOCKSS, he was at Wiley from 1996-2015, most recently as Vice President, Content Management, and at Springer-Verlag New York from 1986-96, most recently as Senior VP and Chief Operating Officer.
 Craig served as Chairman of the Enabling Technologies Committee of the Association of American Publishers from 1995-1998, and was instrumental in the development of the Digital Object Identifier (DOI) system, and of CrossRef.
 He has served on the Boards of Directors of the International DOI Foundation, CLOCKSS, ORCID, CrossRef, and the Society for Scholarly Publishing, and was a member of the Portico Advisory Committee.
 Craig’s portfolio has always included industry collaboration to improve the infrastructure of scholarly communications.

-Walter Walkers's career precedes digital having started with McClelland & Stewart and Bantam Books in Toronto.
-His career took him to New York where he led sales /marketing for Simon & Schuster's successful software division.
+Walter Walker's career precedes digital, having started with McClelland & Stewart and Bantam Books in Toronto.
+His career took him to New York, where he led sales and marketing for Simon & Schuster's successful software division.
 He pioneered DRM solutions in the earliest days of eBooks.
-He subsequently took on a business development role with Arbortext a leading XML technology company in the early.
+He subsequently took on a business development role with Arbortext, a leading XML technology company in the early 2000s.
 Walter has been with codeMantra since 2007 and resides in the Boston area.

-Kristi Ward, as Editorial Director, leads the development of Business & Management digital products for the library market.
-Kristi is responsible for overseeing editorial strategy for such resources as SAGE Business Cases, the first discipline-wide digital collection tailored to library needs.
-Prior to moving (back) to Editorial, Kristi spent four years as the Global Director of Library Marketing leading the team responsible for go-to-market strategy for new product launches at SAGE.
-Kristi originally got her start in publishing as an intern while studying at CU Boulder and went on to spend 10 years as an acquisitions editor, commissioning in popular culture and a wide range of disciplines.
+Kristi Ward serves as Editorial Director, leading the development of Business & Management digital resources for the academic library market at SAGE Publishing.
+Kristi is responsible for overseeing editorial strategies for digital products, including SAGE Business Cases, the first discipline-wide digital collection tailored to library needs.
+Prior to her editorial role, Kristi served as Global Director of Library Marketing where she oversaw the go-to-market strategies for new digital product launches, including SAGE Knowledge and SAGE Video.
+Kristi began her career in publishing as an acquisitions editor at ABC-CLIO and Greenwood Publishing Group, garnering more than 10 years’ experience commissioning top-selling titles in a broad range of disciplines.

 Dan Whaley is a coder and entrepreneur that created the first online travel reservation company on the web (ITN/GetThere) in 1995.
 He wrote much of the software, launched the business and guided the long term technical and product vision.
 GetThere went public in 1999 and was sold to Sabre in 2000 with nearly 600 employees while processing approximately 50% of travel transacted online.
 Dan currently serves as a director of Sauce Labs, the leading open source functional testing company and Getaround, a peer-to-peer car sharing company.
 He is a Shuttleworth Fellow.